The Art Impact Project - Green - Horizontal Logo

 85%

-AIP teens said participating helped me accept and appreciate different aspects of who I am.
+AIP teens said participating helped them accept and appreciate different aspects of who they are.

 80%